National Trades Union Congress

 The National Trades Union Congress (NTUC), also known as the Singapore National Trades Union Congress (SNTUC) internationally, is the sole national trade union centre in Singapore.
 NTUC leads the labour movement of Singapore, comprising 59 affiliated trade unions, 5 affiliated trade associations, 6 social enterprises, 6 related organisations and other enterprise partners.
+The NTUC also helms May Day celebrations, organising an annual rally to champion workers' solidarity and reinforce the nation's tripartite partnership.

-The NTUC helms May Day celebrations and organises an annual rally in support of workers' solidarity and commitment to a tripartite partnership.
-Since its inception, the NTUC has had a close symbiotic relationship with the People's Action Party (PAP), the current ruling political party of the country.
+Since its inception, the NTUC has maintained a close, symbiotic relationship with the People's Action Party (PAP), Singapore's ruling political party since 1959.
+This alliance solidified after 1969, when the union neutralised independent labour militancy and abandoned its confrontational roots.
+By trading traditional strike actions for a cooperative model, the union subordinated worker resistance to broader state economic goals.
+This pivotal shift established a system of state corporatism, locking the labour movement firmly in step with government priorities.

 History

 The NTUC was first established in 1961 when the Singapore Trades Union Congress (STUC), which had backed the People's Action Party (PAP) in its successful drive for self-government back in 1959, split into the pro-PAP NTUC and the non-affiliated and more leftist Singapore Association of Trade Unions (SATU).
 The SATU collapsed in 1963, following the now PAP-led government's crackdown and detention of its leaders during Operation Coldstore and its subsequent official deregistration on 13 November 1963, leaving the NTUC as the sole trade union centre.
 Currently, an overwhelming majority of union members (over 98%) are in unions affiliated with the NTUC.

 After the PAP's decisive general election victory in 1968 where it won all seats in Parliament, the government passed the Industrial Relations (Amendment) Act of 1968, which made a significant amendment to the legislated Industrial Relations Act of 1960 by severely limiting workers rights to engage in either direct collective bargaining with employers, industrial action or strike action.
 From 1969, the NTUC adopted, in its own words, "a cooperative, rather than a confrontational policy towards employers".
 The NTUC reached its target of 1 million members in 2021.